dxw/playbook/_includes/sections/working-here/managing-your-day-to-day-work.md

 #### Calendars and documents

-We use Google Apps for Work to manage calendars, write and share documents.
+We use Google Workspace to manage calendars, write and share documents.
 There is a dxw folder where we share most of the things we write.
 If you can't see it when you log in to Google Drive, you'll need to ask someone else to send you the link, and then click "Add to drive".

 When we write new things, we try to save them in a sensible folder within the existing structure.